-TR: “Yes and Mark Twain was just trying to be funny, you never know what that guy is up to but you can bet he’s up to no-good.”
-(Peering over his spectacles at Twain seated at the prosecutions table.)
+TR: “Yes and Mark Twain was just trying to be funny, you never know what that guy is up to, but you can bet he’s up to no-good.”
+(Peering over his spectacles at Twain seated at the prosecution table.)

 AG: “What did you think of this anti-war faction?”